Alaska Railroad: History

-In 1903 a company called the Alaska Central Railroad began to build a rail line beginning at Seward, near the southern tip of the Kenai Peninsula in Alaska, northward.
+In 1903 a company called the Alaska Central Railroad began to build a rail line beginning at Seward, on the Kenai Peninsula in Alaska, northward.
 The company built 51 mi of track by 1909 and went into receivership.
 This route carried passengers, freight and mail to the upper Turnagain Arm.
 From there, goods were taken by boat at high tide, and by dog team or pack train to Eklutna and the Matanuska-Susitna Valley.

 In 1909, another company, the Alaska Northern Railroad Company, bought the rail line and extended it another 21 mi northward.
 From the new end, goods were floated down the Turnagain Arm in small boats.
 The Alaska Northern Railroad went into receivership in 1914.

-About this time, the United States government was planning a railroad route from Seward to the interior town of Fairbanks.
-The President, William Howard Taft, authorized a commission to survey a route in 1912.
+At about this time, the United States government was planning a railroad route from Seward to the interior town of Fairbanks.
+President William Howard Taft authorized a commission to survey a route in 1912.
 The line would be 656 mi long and provide an all-weather route to the interior.

 In 1914, the government bought the Alaska Northern Railroad and moved its headquarters to Ship Creek, in what would later become Anchorage.
 The government began to extend the rail line northward.